 Reprints Are Not Inferior To Original Works & Neither Is The Year’s Best African Speculative Fiction Anthology – My blog. (short non-fiction)

-Hugo award, Best Editor Short form – I’m eligible for the Hugo award best editor short form, jointly with Sheree Renee Thomas and Zelda Knight for editing Africa Risen, an original Tordotcom anthology above and separately, for editing the Bridging Worlds original non-fiction anthology published by my Jembefola Press.
+Hugo award, Best Editor Short form – I’m eligible for the Hugo award best editor short form, for co-editing Africa Risen: A New Era of Speculative Fiction, an original Tordotcom anthology, and for editing Bridging Worlds: Global Conversations On Creating Pan-African Speculative Literature In A Pandemic, an original non-fiction anthology published by my Jembefola Press.

 Hugo award, best fan writer – I’ll be eligible for the Hugo award best fan writer for the non-fiction pieces A Different Kind of “Show, Not Tell” in Suyi Davies Okungbowa’s newsletter and Reprints Are Not Inferior To Original Works & Neither Is The Year’s Best African Speculative Fiction Anthology in my own blog, here.